digbmc/cwd-toolkit/_projects/03_adding-content.md

 In the rest of this page, information stored in YAML such as "locale" and and "title" will be referred to as **variables**.

-To learn more about YAML syntax, click [here](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).
+To learn more about YAML syntax, check out this linked tutorial: ["YAML Tutorial: Everything You Need to Get Started in Minutes"](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started).

 ## Using Markdown and YAML together